-Mr Patara has been with Development Alternatives since 1988 providing research expertise, management capability and strategic direction to teams of up to 60 persons working in the areas of Habitat, Energy and Livelihood Support Systems; managing programmes aimed at fulfilling basic needs and empowering people, particularly women and youth through enhanced livelihood security.
+With Development Alternatives since 1988 providing research expertise, management capability and strategic direction to teams of up to 60 persons working in the areas of Habitat, Energy and Livelihood Support Systems; managing programmes aimed at fulfilling basic needs and

-- Sustainable Building Technology Mr Patara has experience in sustainable building materials and technology, micro-enterprise development, rural market development and management of large donor funded programmes.
-These include a range of clean technology and enterprise development initiatives, such as the dissemination of Micro Concrete Roofing Technology in India, capacity building for promotion of Vertical Shaft Brick Kiln technology, development of housing and clean energy service delivery models for rural households, along with the coordination of several post-disaster reconstruction projects. - ➤ Capacity Building Approach He has extensive field experience and strategic insights into capacity building approaches and service delivery mechanisms that are directed towards regeneration of the environment and greater social equity.
+- empowering people, particularly women and youth through enhanced livelihood security. - Sustainable Building Technology Mr Patara has experience in sustainable building materials and technology, micro-enterprise development, rural market development and management of large donor funded programmes.
+These include a range of clean technology and

+- Capacity Building Approach He has extensive field experience and strategic insights into capacity building approaches and service delivery mechanisms that are directed towards regeneration of the environment and greater social equity.
 His commitment to capacity building within the development sector is now focussed on training services through the recently launched TARA Livelihood Academy a DA Group initiative to extend enterprise development services and create green jobs on a large scale. - Process Moderator Mr Patara is a qualified group process moderator, at the forefront of facilitating the evolution of institutional networks, aimed at promoting sustainable practices and policy change.
 He coordinates the Green Jobs Initiative across the Development Alternatives Group, under which he is currently managing a flagship project, supported by the International Labour Organisation on creation of Green Jobs in selected sub-sectors of the Indian economy. - Education: Mr Patara has a degree in Architecture from the School of Planning and Architecture, New Delhi.